Dreamteam Calamities: Katrina

 It was like being filled, like being connected to him in a way she could not have described a second before.
 It was the most intensely satisfying sensation she had experienced in her long life and she could not believe that she had willingly given it up for all these months.

 And then he began moving.
 She felt his cock within her body shift, move, stroke.
-His body became a more solid, if that were possible, more forceful.
+His body seemed to become more solid, if that were possible, more forceful.
 She closed her eyes and luxuriated in the feel of his arms by her side, his hips between her legs, his cock within her body.
 The gentle slam of his waist against her mound, the feel of his hot breath on her face.
 When she opened her eyes, she saw him smiling down at her, benevolent, grateful.
 She blew him a kiss through the air, he replied with his mouth to hers, a loop, a circuit, the endless pouring of one soul into another.
 For a moment she felt as if she were falling into him, falling away from herself.

 Inexplicably, she started crying.
 She looked up to see him peering down at her, concern in his eyes.
 He gathered her close and held her, but there was something else in his voice, something quietly happy.
 "It's okay," he said.
 "Let it out."